 - understand how consumption is related to culture and society, such as changes in social categories, hierarchy, and identity

 - understand the key critical angles and engage in an informed critique of consumer culture

-- understand the role marketing plays in the shaping of consumer culture and how it can tap into consumer culture to deliver better products, services, and experiences
+- understand the role marketing plays in the shaping of consumer culture

 - Guided readings (with study questions)